 Minimalist web pages are known for limited copy, and this can pose a risk in terms of Search Engine Optimization.
 As SEO uses keywords to optimize digital assets to maximize organic visibility in as many places as possible, minimalist websites may result in low information density and poor findability.
 However, minimalism that is done right not only allows for great user accessibility, but great minimalist design can actually be SEO-friendly.

 For example, minimalist sites are easy for search engines to crawl because there is limited clutter on the front and back end.
-These websites have faster loading times, which is another vital aspect to SEO.
+These websites have faster loading times, which is another vital aspect of SEO.
 A less complex website with fewer applications, plug-ins, and elements is also less likely to run into technical problems, and site maintenance is easier as a result.
 Similarly, minimalist websites are easier to optimize for desktop, tablet, and mobile devices.

 Minimalism in Moderation

 Minimalism is certainly not without its problems, such as limited communication about products and services, the potential for a website to look unfinished, and the lack of room for growth.
 Yet, minimalist design used in moderation can actually be extremely beneficial for small businesses and their clients.

 Purposeful minimalism can create a positive user experience.
 With the right amount of simplicity, users find a minimalist site aesthetically pleasing, easy to navigate, and meaningful.
 The goal is quality over quantity.
 These websites are easier to remember and accomplish your goals from a user standpoint.

 On the merchant side, minimalism can similarly be beneficial for your business.
 Minimalist design is inherently SEO-friendly, because faster loading times, greater accessibility, easier optimization options, and less web complexity can be expected.
 By removing unnecessary content, minimalism does a great job of focusing the attention of the user to the core content of the website.
 Everything on your website must be intentional — users will pick up on detailed design.

 Go Minimalist With Succeeding Small